Be a Voter!

 FactCheck.org - A project of the Annenberg Public Policy Center.
 Designed to help voters by “monitoring the factual accuracy of what is said by major U.S. political players in the form of TV ads, debates, speeches, interviews, and news releases.”
 Updated even when it is not election season.
 Includes information on special interest groups behind television ads.

-Center for Public Integrity - A well documented investigative journalism organization and winner of the Pulitzer Prize in 2014 & 2017.
+Center for Public Integrity - A well-documented investigative journalism organization and winner of the Pulitzer Prize in 2014 & 2017.

 Newsguard - Browser extension that provides an easy way to evaluate websites.
 “Green-Red ratings compiled by a team of trained journalists signal if a website is trying to get it right, has a hidden agenda, or knowingly publishes falsehoods or propaganda.”